 - A young man was putting himself through college as a waiter.
 When he gave one diner the bill, the diner asked, “What is the usual tip?”

 - A college student in a philosophy class was taking his first examination.
-On the paper, there was a single line which simply said, “Is this a question? — Discuss.”
+On the paper, there was a single line that simply said, “Is this a question? — Discuss.”

 - One day a college professor, after getting irritated in his college class, stands up in front of the class and asks if anyone in the class is an idiot and, if there is one, then they should stand up.